StrikerCodes/cpp_notes/README.md

 ## Implementation

 Each major list item in the planning section will have a folder of code files.
-A makefile will be made to quickly compile and run each file for convenience.
-Concepts of each list item will be implemented, and explenations/notes will be written in comments.
+A makefile will be made to quickly compile and run each file for convenience.Concepts of each list item will be implemented, and explenations/notes will be written in comments.

+Each section is first done in order, but new insights may be added to completed sections as I continue to learn.

+Currently looking into combining makefiles to reduce the need to rewrite the same code for each section.